Photo of Haseeb Shah

 AMII 2022 Talk

-A significant proportion of the representations learned by the current generate & test methods consist of highly redundant features.
-This talk demonstrates how the feature ranking criteria utilized by these methods are highly ineffective in addressing this problem.
-In this talk, I present a new approach for decorrelating features in an online setting.
-I demonstrate that this decorrelator can effectively eliminate redundant features and produce a statistically significant performance improvement in the low-capacity function approximation setting.
+A significant proportion of the representations learned by current generate-and-test methods consist of highly redundant features.
+This talk demonstrates how the feature ranking criteria used by these methods are ineffective at addressing this problem, and presents a new approach for decorrelating features in an online setting.
+I show that this decorrelator can effectively eliminate redundant features and produce a statistically significant performance improvement in the low-capacity function approximation setting.